bchycada/nextcloud-node-client/README.md

 Tags are used to filter for file and folders.
 Tags can be created and assigned to files or folders.

 ### Share
 Files and folders can be shared with user, user groups or publicly.
-The share can be password protected and an exiration date can be applied.
+The share can be password protected and an expiration date can be applied.

 ## API
 This is an overview of the client API.